Bread80/CPCForRC2014/README.md

 ****
 NOTICE
 This is temporary initial release of the 'pageable ROM' edition.
-The 512k ROM/RAM still needs tweaking and testing and should be out in a few day
+The 512k ROM/RAM still needs tweaking and testing and should be out in a few days.
 ****

-Contents
+# Contents
----

 1. Introduction
 2. Quick Start Guides
     a) Installing: Flat memory model for standard or pageable ROM boards